Best container for most people:

 Reliance Rhino 5.5 Gal Water Container

 If you want to buy just one type of container to hold your most critical emergency water needs, the 5.5 gallon Reliance Rhino is a great deal.
-For $25, it’s reasonably priced at just a few dollars more than the common competitors in the $18-$22 class.
+At $22, it’s reasonably priced at just a few dollars more than the common competitors in the $17-$22 class.
 That extra money buys a tougher and thicker container that will survive things like earthquakes and accidental drops much better than its cheaper siblings.

 The Rhino was one of the easiest to carry among all the containers we tested.
 It also has a sorta-stackable feature built into the side walls — you wouldn’t want to store them stacked for the long term, but it’s handy for short term use like moving them in your car.
 It pours well and has a better screw cap for the airflow vent, rather than the cheap push-pin style plugs found on many other similarly priced containers.